Main Page Content

 - Attendance at monthly staff meetings, the first Friday of every month from 3:30–5 pm

-- Deadline to submit an application (including up-to-date resume) is Friday, March 15
+- The deadline to submit an application (including up-to-date résumé) is Monday, March 25

 - Provide the contact information of one person who can serve as a reference.
 Make sure they know we will be emailing them.